-CATEGORY*: IARC probable, NTP reasonably anticipated, Endocrine disruptor
+CATEGORY*: IARC probable carcinogen, NTP reasonably anticipated carcinogen, Endocrine disruptor

 USED IN: Tobacco smoke, diesel exhaust, formed in production of polyurethane foams, dyes, pesticides and pharmaceuticals